City of Fairfield offices will be closed for President’s Day on Monday, February 20

-Follow these simple instructions to find out if your commode is leaking:
+Follow these simple instructions to find out if your toilet is leaking:

 (The City also provides toilet dye tablets free of charge at the Utility Billing Office.
 If you prefer to use dye tablets rather than household food coloring, please visit the office to pick some up!)

-If your commode is leaking, you will probably need to replace some parts inside the tank.
+If your toilet is leaking, you will probably need to replace some parts inside the tank.
 Replacement parts can be purchased at a local hardware or plumbing store.
 You may make the repairs yourself, or you may consult a plumber.

 Household Leak Detection